Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 #### config.session_cookie_path

-With this parameter you can set the value for session cookie `Path` property.
+With this parameter, you can set the value for session cookie `Path` property.

 Default           | Required